measuresforjustice/mfj-public-docs/prosecutor-api.md

 POST /api/v1/upload/part?id={upload ID}&partNo={part number}&partSize={size in bytes of part}
 ```

-TThis request sends a file upload part.
+This request sends a file upload part.
 The content-type of the request is application/octet-stream.
 The payload contains a portion of the file of the specified size.

 The query params are: